zral/mongo-crud-api/WEBHOOKS_SUMMARY.md

 #### **Security**
 - Use HTTPS endpoints for webhook URLs
+- **Configure field exclusion** to protect sensitive data from external exposure
 - Implement webhook signature verification (planned enhancement)
 - Validate webhook payloads in your handlers
 - Monitor for unusual webhook activity
+- **Regular audit** of excluded fields and webhook configurations

-This webhook system provides enterprise-grade reliability and flexibility, making it suitable for production deployments with high-volume webhook requirements and complex integration scenarios.
+This webhook system provides enterprise-grade reliability and flexibility with advanced data privacy controls, making it suitable for production deployments with high-volume webhook requirements, complex integration scenarios, and strict data protection compliance needs.